One of my favorite ways to talk about regulation with my son and to give him insight into new self-regulation skills is to read books.

 Books are such a powerful tool for parents — they are a way to connect, a way to calm down, and a way to teach life lessons.
 I’ve listed some of our favorites below.

-Best List of Books That Teach Regulation Strategies
+Best Books That Teach Regulation Strategies To Kids

 This book opens a lot of opportunities to talk about -self-regulation in the school setting.
 Things like when you can be funny when you should be serious, how to react to situations when you are angry, and thinking through issues.